-important paperwork.
+The Los Angeles County Clerk's headquarters are in Norwalk, CA within 15 miles of Long Beach.
+The Document Diva will take your important paperwork and have it recorded.
 Most documents can be filed the same day, while deeds, deeds of trust, leases, and notice of defaults take three business days.

 Requirements for recording: